HG (holy grail) products & my hair story.

 I reserve the right to change this list as I see fit :)

-HG products (short for Holy Grail) are those that work without fail.
-We would bring them to our theoretical desert island, that place where we will all have to go some day, equipped with our top five products (or so says Cosmo; how nice of them to let us know beforehand).
+HG products are those that work without fail, to be brought to a theoretical desert island, a place we will all have to go some day equipped with our top five products?

 Read more to find out!